OpenPrinting/openprinting.github.io/_posts/2026-05-30-OpenPrinting News - Opportunity Open Source 4.0.md

 And especially we will again have many interactive workshops where you can learn new skills hands-on.
 So bring your laptop and experience it by yourself.

-aWe also want to have some demo tables, where things can be tried out and conversations will fuel an exciting hallway track.
+We also want to have some demo tables, where things can be tried out and conversations will fuel an exciting hallway track.
 And if it works out, we will also offer a Hackathon again.

 **We hope to see you all in India ...**